 The OAG makes every effort to ensure that it keeps audit information in its direct possession.
 The OAG’s Code of Values, Ethics, and Professional Conduct requires that all staff be familiar with the security aspects of their work and consider it an important and essential individual responsibility.

 For all information received from an entity, auditors must, at a minimum, comply with the same security arrangements that apply to the entity’s employees.

-During the audit, the audit team provides the audited entity with controlled documents, such as the Audit Plan Summary, the principal’s PX draft report, and the transmission draft report.
+During the audit, the audit team provides the audited entity with controlled documents, such as the principal’s PX draft report, and the transmission draft report.
 These protected documents are OAG property.

 Entity staff members are required to respect the confidentiality of the content of OAG-controlled documents.
 They must ensure that these documents are not copied, reproduced, distributed, republished, downloaded, displayed, posted, or transmitted in any form or by any means without the prior written consent of the OAG.